< Previous Article Next Article >

 If you are searching for "booking agents" in Japan you will not find any.
 In the West, you often hire a booking agent to book gigs at bars, clubs and other venues.
 They do not charge you up front but take a share from your pay.

-In Japan, bars and clubs do not hire (book) bands unless you are a very famous DJ or jazz artist or rock band.
-There are some cafes and restaurants that may sometimes have live music, but generally acoustic or singer/songwriter types.
+In Japan, bars, clubs and other venues do not hire (book) bands unless you are a very famous DJ or jazz artist or rock band.
 If you are indie, don't expect to get paid.
 Venues do not pay bands to play.
-So since there is no pay to take a share from, booking agents do not exist in Japan like they do in the USA, Canada and other countries.
+Instead you have to sell a set quota of tickets.
+If not, you must pay the difference.
+In effect, it is like you are renting the venue.

-There are big concert organizers/promoters in Japan, but they only work with famous international artists and their record labels that they know they can make a profit from.
-They get paid to organize the concerts and get a share of revenues.
+There are big concert organizers/promoters in Japan, but they only work with more famous international artists and their record labels that they know they can make a profit from.
+They get paid to organize/promote the concerts and get a share of revenues.
 If you are not known in Japan or on a respected label in Japan, they will not be interested.

 List of foreign indie bands/artists from your country performing live in Japan